finalverse/ShanHaiChronicles/AI_npc.md

 ### Here is a method for everyone.
-Make API requests to the local OpenSim proxy:
+Make API requests to the local MutSea proxy:
 set up a small proxy locally, for example http://myproxy.local/openai, let llHTTPRequest access the proxy → the proxy forwards to OpenAI.
 #### **(1) open MutSea/bin/config-include/osslEnable.ini**
 - **Find moudle call [OSSL]**